-Over 30 years of experience.
-Over $100 million recovered for clients.

 - Disability and dependency claims

 Our team of experienced New Jersey workers’ compensation lawyers know effective ways to thoroughly investigate work-related cases and make sure all the required documentation is submitted in a timely manner that guarantees you obtain all the worker’s compensation benefits you are entitled to receive after being hurt on the job.

 The Process of Obtaining Workers' Compensation Benefits

 If you are injured on the job in New Jersey, you are entitled to receive the following benefits:

-- If you are out of work, you are entitled to temporary disability which is 70% of your wages, up to the workers’ compensation maximum benefit amount.
-This benefit is calculated at a rate of 70% of the worker’s average weekly wage, not to exceed the statutory maximum rate or fall below the statutory minimum rate established annually by the Commissioner of Labor and Workforce Development.
+If you are out of work, you are entitled to temporary disability of 70 percent of your wages, up to the workers’ compensation maximum benefit amount.
+This benefit is calculated at a rate of 70 percent of the worker’s average weekly wage, not to exceed the statutory maximum rate or fall below the statutory minimum rate established annually by the Commissioner of Labor and Workforce Development.
 These wage loss benefits will continue until the worker has returned to work, has reached maximum medical improvement (MMI) or has reached the statutory 400-week maximum.

-- You are entitled to receive a permanency award for any permanent injury you sustained as a result of your work-related injury.
+You are entitled to receive a permanency award for any permanent injury you sustained as a result of your work-related injury.
 This can be in terms of permanent partial benefits based on the functional loss.
 These benefits will be paid weekly and are due after you exhaust your temporary disability benefits payments.
 Our team of New Jersey workers’ compensation lawyers will obtain all your treatment records upon your discharge from medical care and then send you to doctors to be evaluated to determine the nature and extent of your permanent injuries and help you receive the benefits you deserve.

 When an injury or illness related to your employment results in total permanent disability, weekly benefits are initially meant to last a period of 450 weeks.
 If the injured worker remains totally and permanently disabled beyond the initial 450 weeks, the benefits will continue.
 The benefits a worker receives for total disability are paid weekly and are based on 70% of the average weekly wages earned, not to exceed the statutory maximum or fall below the statutory minimum.